A heatmap is an analytics method that aggregates user interactions. The data is displayed in a color-coded graphical representation.

 Moreover, you can find out if CTAs perform well or if you need to improve them.

 Heatmaps have a special position in the analytics landscape.

 They are not a fully qualitative method because they are based on an aggregation of data.

 They aren’t a quantitative analytics method either though, since heatmaps don’t measure numbers — heatmaps are based on math, but you can’t measure them on it.

 Heatmaps are a method in between qualitative and quantitative.

 In a nutshell, heatmaps give the answer to the question: What are users doing?

-You won’t get the whole context like you do with Session Replays and you won’t get detailed numbers for sophisticated analysis.
+You won’t get the whole context as you do with session replays, and you won’t get detailed numbers for sophisticated analysis.